José María Araúz de Robles Estremera: Juanista

 As it became apparent that Franco would ignore Don Juan and mark his son Juan Carlos as the future king, most Juanistas found themselves confused.
 Araúz aligned himself with the official line and re-oriented himself towards the young prince.
 When in 1966 the ABC daily called on its front page for Don Juan to assume the throne, the issue was forcibly withdrawn from sale; two days later the newspaper published the text of Araúz, who denied his Carlist identity and in Aesopian language argued that Don Juan would be hostage to party politics, while Juan Carlos would be the king of all Spaniards.
-He later advocated "yes" vote in referendum on Ley Orgánica del Estado, which, however, did not advance the answer to succession question beyond the vague 1947 formula.
+He later advocated "yes" vote in referendum on the Organic Law of the State, which, however, did not advance the answer to succession question beyond the vague 1947 formula.
 In late 1960s Araúz tried to approach Juan Carlos and was present during the 1968 baptism of his son, Don Felipe.

 Araúz did not make it to the inner circle of the prince, possibly because he remained a firm opponent of democracy.
 During the final years of Francoism he assailed "political associations" (a long-discussed idea at that time about to materialize) in letters to both popular newspapers and specialized reviews.
 He tried to prevent the socialist takeover of Carlism by creating a competitive combatant Requeté association or a competitive Carlist political organization, first as Hermandad de Maestrazgo and then as Comunión Tradicionalista, praising also the virtues of Traditionalist Fal Conde in his 1975 obituary.
-Though his brother Carlos joined Unión Nacional Española, José Maria never has.
+Though his brother Carlos joined the Spanish National Union, José Maria never has.
 In one of his last public statements, dated August 1976 and titled "An unanswered message", Araúz confirmed his mistrust towards democracy.